salat/salat/README.md

 # Salat

-This project is an attempt to implement a *fast* MongoDB <-> Scala **case class mapping mechanism**.
-It is in fact my third stab at this problem; this time, I'm focusing on speed more than flexibility, compatibility, and functionality.
+[Salat in four minutes... or less][[lightning-talk]

+Salat is a bi-directional Scala case class serialization library that leverages MongoDB's `DBObject` (which uses BSON underneath) as its target format.

+The Salat project focuses on **speed** and **simplicity** of serializing case classes to and from target formats.

+Salat is not a fully-fledged ORM and does not attempt to match the flexibility, compability or functionality of an ORM that would let you define relationships between classes, provide a query language, or serialize/deserialize every collection type known to Java or Scala.

+- Documentation available on our [wiki][wiki].
-More information is availabe on the [wiki][wiki].
-Salat-related discussion and questions belong on the [mailing list][mailing-list].
+- Salat-related discussion and questions belong on the [mailing list][mailing-list].
+- Follow Rose on Twitter [@prasinous][rkt-twitter]

 ## Goals